 Check RatesBottom line

-Auto insurance coverage can be expensive, but there are available options if you can’t afford car insurance.
-This includes finding helpful discounts, potentially reducing your insurance coverage, and comparing rates between different companies.
+Auto insurance coverage can be expensive, but options are available if you can’t afford car insurance.
+This includes uncovering discounts, potentially reducing your insurance coverage, and comparing rates between different companies.

 To compare coverage options in your area, check out our page on the best car insurance.